 Five Guys vs. Shake Shack: Which burger chain is the best?

 Five Guys is the loyal friend of burger chains; it will never fail you.
 As soon as you walk in, you feel welcomed by the simple decor (white and red tile–no other fuss) and smiling staff.
 If there happens to be a line wrapping through the restaurant, Five Guys has you covered.
-Simply grab a dish of free, shelled peanuts and snack happily as you wait.
+Simply grab a dish of free, shelled peanuts like you're at a baseball game and snack happily as you wait.
 And seriously, grab as many as you want, they have boxes and boxes full.

 By the time it's your turn to order, you're more than ready for the greasy beauty awaiting you.
 Five Guys doesn't play around.
 The regular burger comes with two patties (duh), and the 15 available toppings are all free.
 No matter how you spin it, you're going to end up with an old-fashioned burger that will warm your soul.

 And of course, you can't leave Five Guys without an order of fries.
-Fries only come in two sizes, small and large, but no matter what you order, you're going to get a brown bag filled to the brim with cajun french fries and dripping in grease (in the best possible way).
+Fries only come in two sizes, small and large, but no matter what you order, you're going to get a brown bag filled to the brim with cajun french fries that can only be described as crack.